-While growing up in the Amish, we didn’t have crock pots because electricity was forbidden.
-Recently when I had leftover hot dogs from a cook out I remembered this hot dog and potato casserole and decided to develop a crock pot version.
+While growing up in the Amish, we didn’t have crock pots, because electricity was forbidden.
+Recently when I had leftover hot dogs from a cook-out I remembered this hot dog and potato casserole my aunts made for us (yes, Amish can eat hotdogs too!) and decided to develop a crock pot version.
 This cheesy hot dog and potato dinner is budget friendly, kid friendly and is very easy to toss together, making the perfect weeknight meal for our family!

 - 1/2 teaspoon season all (Lawry's salt)

 - shredded cheese of your choice

 - fresh parsley for garnish (optional)